ferraridamiano/units_converter/README.md

 # units_converter

-units_converter is a package written in dart for dart & flutter developer.
-You should not take care of **unit conversion** and **measure internationalization** in your app.
-Everything is already done in this package!
-But do you need to convert just few units and you don't want to import the whole package, no problem! units_converter is **modular**, you can **import just what you need**!
+units_converter is a package written in dart for dart & flutter developers.
+You should not take care of **unit conversion** and **internationalize** your app, everything is already done with this package!
+Do you need to convert just few units and you don't want to import the whole package, no problem! units_converter is **modular**, you can **import just what you need**!
 You can also add your own **custom conversion**!

-## Which conversion?

-- Angles (degree, radians, etc.)

-- Area (hectares, acres, etc.)

-- Digital data (byte, gigabit, etc.)

-- Energy (Joule, kilowatt-hour, etc.)

-- Force (Newton, kilogram-force, etc.)

-- Fuel consumption (miles per hour, kilometers per hour, etc.)

-- Length (meter, miles, etc)

-- Mass (kilograms, ounces)

-- <u>Numeral systems (hexadecimal, binary, etc.)</u>

-- Power (kilowatt, horse power, etc.)

-- Pressure (bar, psi, etc.)

-- Shoe size (eu size, us size, etc.)

-- SI prefixes (giga, tera, etc.)

-- Speed (miles per hour, kilometers per hour, etc.)

-- Temperature (celsius, fahreneit, etc.)

-- Time (seconds, years, etc.)

-- Torque (newtons per meter, dyne meter)

-- Volume (liter, cubic meters, etc.)

 ## Usage